pjensfelt/wasp_as_cf_yawswing/README.md

 * A: Did you set the correct URI?
 If you use a Virtual Machine, did you remember to hand over the CrazyRadio PA to the Virtual Machine (see instructions above).
 * Q: No permission to access the crazyradio USB antenna on your linux machine?
 * A: Check that you have set the udev-permissions (see section above on USB under Linux)
+* Q: The virtual machine does not allow me to paste things I copied from the host, why?
+* A1: You need to active bidirection clipboard and this requires installing the guest additions.
+Did you do that?
+* A2: If you try to paste by ctrl-v it will not work, in Liunx it is shift-ctrl-v (and shift-ctrl-c to copy from a terminal).